 Relevant Interests: , colon cancer

-All Interests: Colon Cancer, Breast Cancer, Lung Cancer, Lymphoma
+All Interests: Colon Cancer, Lung Cancer, Lymphoma, Breast Cancer

-Dr. Ataurrabb Ahmad practices general surgery, bariatric surgery, and colon & rectal surgery in Houston, TX and Tomball, TX.
-Dr. Ahmad studied medicine at Louisiana State University School of Medicine in New Orleans.
-Clinical interests for Dr. Ahmad include cancer surgery, thyroid problems, and minor surgery.
-Patients gave him an average rating of 3.5 stars out of 5.
-Dr. Ahmad is in-network for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Dr. Ahmad (or staff) speaks the following foreign languages: Urdu and Spanish.
-His professional affiliations include Cypress Fairbanks Medical Center Hospital, Houston Methodist, and Tomball Regional Medical Center.
-His practice is open to new patients.
+Dr. Ataurrabb Ahmad is a general surgeon, bariatric surgeon, and colon and rectal surgeon.
+His clinical interests include cancer surgery, thyroid problems, and minor surgery.
+He has a 3.5 out of 5 star average patient rating.
+Dr. Ahmad is an in-network provider for several insurance carriers, including Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold.
+Dr. Ahmad's education and training includes medical school at Louisiana State University School of Medicine in New Orleans and residency at a hospital affiliated with Louisiana State University.
+Dr. Ahmad (or staff) is conversant in Urdu and Spanish.
+His hospital/clinic affiliations include Cypress Fairbanks Medical Center Hospital, Houston Methodist, and Tomball Regional Medical Center.
+New patients are welcome to contact his office for an appointment.

 Relevant Interests: , gastrointestinal problems (digestive disorders), colon cancer, colon problems, hemorrhoids

-Dr. Michael Whiteley's area of specialization is family medicine.
-Dr. Whiteley's clinical interests include warts, gastrointestinal problems (digestive disorders), and menopause.
-The average patient rating for Dr. Whiteley is 4.0 stars out of 5.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+Dr. Michael Whiteley practices family medicine.
+Patients gave Dr. Whiteley an average rating of 3.5 stars out of 5.
+Areas of expertise for Dr. Whiteley include warts, gastrointestinal problems (digestive disorders), and menopause.
+He is an in-network provider for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
 He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
-Dr. Whiteley's professional affiliations include Houston Methodist and Tomball Regional Medical Center.
-He has an open panel.
+Dr. Whiteley is affiliated with Houston Methodist and Tomball Regional Medical Center.
+He is open to new patients.

 Relevant Interests: , gastrointestinal problems (digestive disorders)